-One aspect that’s important to remember is context.
-Audiences that are searching for a financial services organisation, such as a building society or bank are unlikely to be ready to make a flippant decision when it comes to their money, loans or investments.
-So, building trusting relationships is significant, although this can be demonstrated in many ways (such as referrals, brand perception etc) financial content marketing sits at the helm.
+Audiences that are searching for a financial services organisation, such as a building society or bank, are unlikely to be ready to make quick decisions when it comes to their money, loans or investments.
+But, by building a trusting relationship, through well executed content marketing, a customer can be nurtured, and bonds built.

-82% of customers surveyed by Demand Metric stated that they felt increasingly positive about a company after reading original content and 57% read monthly content marketing.
-Financial services companies can easily step up their customer loyalty by implementing regular updates whether its via email, social media or website content.
+Financial services companies can easily step up their approach to building customer loyalty by implementing regular updates whether its via email, social media or website content.

 Financial content marketing is a huge strategic opportunity that costs over 60% less than traditional marketing.
 The value of content marketing goes beyond the resource costs of copywriters.
 Content on your website, third-party sites or social channels provides audiences with accessible research material before they make an informed decision to get in contact.
-Delivering better quality leads that are already interested in your products or services.
+This delivers better quality leads, namely customers that are already interested in your products or services.

 In addition to this, learning what content your audiences are viewing and engaging with enable you to develop customer personas.
 This technique helps you to segment your audience and target content specifically to their demographics and activity.
 How does this add value?
 Segmentation allows you to have more relevant conversations with higher quality prospects, reducing the cost per lead and increasing the chance of conversion.
 Website experience platforms like Sitecore have multiple features to aid marketers in capturing and managing user behaviour data.
 Content marketing campaigns are supported by Sitecore analytics, a great toolbox for marketers that includes goal tracking, testing, automation and many more capabilities.

-Using visual content as part of your financial content marketing is also recommended if you’re keen to drive traffic to your website.
-Forbes reported that by 2019 global consumers video traffic will account for 80% of all consumer traffic.
-Social videos generate 1200% more shares than text and image content combined, and what’s amazing is the organic reach on social channels won’t cost you a penny.
+When considering your content mix, make sure that you plan in plenty of video content.
+Video content is 50 times more likely to drive organic traffic than plain text content, and landing pages that include video can increase conversions by 86%.
+Social videos in particular generate 1200% more shares than text and image content combined, and what’s amazing is the organic reach on social channels won’t cost you a penny.

 Does your organisation have a content marketing strategy in place already?
 Or does your organisation need to introduce one?
 Whether your content output is struggling due to the lack of resource, expertise or experience, we can help you out.